 The project methodology includes the application of the building vulnerability assessment framework, developed by EAGA and NAGA in the Future Assets Forum initiative.

 The project is jointly funded through a partnership with the Department of Environment Land Water and Planning (DELWP) and one of the key initiatives delivered under Greeter Melbourne’s Regional Adaptation Strategy (RAS).
-EAGA’s Executive Officer is on for four Local Government representatives on the stakeholder committee for the RAS.
+EAGA’s Executive Officer is one of four Local Government representatives on the stakeholder committee for the RAS.